Jodicooli/GraphRAG/Theory/README.md

 - **Scalable infrastructure**: Neptune and Bedrock support production-ready workloads with managed scaling.
 - **Seamless integration**: Bedrock integrates natively with several LLMs (Anthropic, Cohere, Amazon Titan, etc.), reducing configuration complexity.
 - **Rapid prototyping**: With the open-source GraphRAG Toolkit, developers can build indexing pipelines and search workflows using Python and LlamaIndex.
-- **Hybrid retrieval strategies**: AWS supports both semantic search (via vector stores) and structured graph traversal for better relevance.
+- **Hybrid retrieval strategies**: AWS supports both semantic search (via vector stores) and structured graph traversal for better relevance (Amazon Web Services, 2024).

 #### Limitations Encountered

 Due to **student account restrictions**, we faced deployment limitations, especially with services requiring elevated permissions or quotas (e.g., Bedrock models, SageMaker notebooks).
 As a workaround, we had to connect a **personal credit card** to access these features and complete the tests.

-Additionally, running LLMs like Claude or Titan at scale through Bedrock can incur significant costs during development if not properly optimized.
+Additionally, running LLMs like Claude or Titan at scale through Bedrock can incur significant costs during development if not properly optimized (Amazon Web Services, 2024).

 #### Conclusion